denten-books/plain-text/0-chapter.md

 all forms of contemporary textuality, from sacred to profane, pass through some form of codified mediation.

-Text and machine consumed most of my waking hours.
+Text and code consumed most of my thought.
 Initially, at the point of contact, the two selves spoke different languages.
 It was and continues to be a disconcerting process, by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, revealing themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the